reframejs/reframe/readme.md

 you can use Reframe
-to implement a static site with Vue.js but you can also use Reframe to implement a SSR app with React.
+to implement a static site with Vue.js but you can also use Reframe to implement a React SSR app.

 <b><sub><a href="#contents">&#8679; TOP  &#8679;</a></sub></b>